 In 2020, Joe Biden ran for president on the most ambitious climate action platform of any major presidential candidate in U.S. history.
-As President Biden begins the last year of his first term, it’s time to take stock of what his administration has accomplished, what is still a work in progress and what is off track.
+As President Biden finishes his term, it’s time to take stock of what his administration accomplished, what is still a work in progress, and what is off track.

 US Climate Action: What’s on Track, and What’s Not?